Omaha's Guide to Sustainable Floristry

 Partner with organizations like Second Chance Bouquets to give event florals a second life.

-Offer clients creative reuse options, such as repurposing arrangements or preserving flowers.
+Additionally, it’s a good idea to offer clients creative reuse options up front, such as repurposing arrangements or preserving flowers.

 Why It Matters: Reusing flowers reduces waste and adds meaning to arrangements, extending their beauty and purpose.